 Is it really big data we are looking at?

-10/23/2014 by Tricia Aanderud
+10/23/2014 by Tricia Aanderud Modernization - Analytics

-Still, you need a working defintion – I mean is is like pornography – as in I know it when I see it?
+Still, you need a working definition – I mean is it like pornography – as in I know it when I see it?
 Or is it more relative – meaning that if all I have is 2 GB thumb drive than anything over that is big data to me.
-And there’s still the possibility that its all marketing hype.
+And there’s still the possibility that it’s all marketing hype.

 Let’s start by defining big data and then you can decide for yourself if it’s all hype.
 When defining big data, many analysts default to Gartner Research’s 3 Vs definition referring to data volume, velocity, and variety.
 This definition encompasses several points about big data the main one being it is more than size.

 Gartner has since expanded the 3Vs to 11 different points.
 Geez .. even the big data definition is increasing!
 SAS Institute also added variability and complexity to the 3Vs … so I guess 4 Vs and C?

 Most of this “big data” are unstructured or free-form (think videos, social media streams, ZIP files).
 However, it can be semi-structured (think XML).
 This basically means that the data is not modeled or it’s not in a relational database (RDBMS) already.

 Databases generally contain transactional data (think records, credit card purchases, trouble tickets) where each field has a preset format and type.
 Consider how much easier that data is to analyze than the free-form.

 Here’s a fun, short Intel video clip to provide more insight about big data.
 It does make you wonder what business value there could be in this data.

 In my past life working in a customer service department, one of my jobs was to complete a customer satisfaction survey.
 It was web-based and I would get some good comments but I always wondered if I asked the right questions.
 Sometimes I would listen to the customer calls to see if I could show patterns of discontent.